Voting Rights and Discrimination FAQ

 What is Section 5 of the Voting Rights Act?

-Section 5 of the Voting Rights Act is currently in limbo, per the Supreme Court's 2013 ruling.
+Section 5 of the Voting Rights Act is in limbo, per the Supreme Court's 2013 ruling.
 Section 5 is a special provision of the statute that requires state and local governments in certain parts of the country to get federal approval (known as "preclearance") before implementing any changes they want to make in their voting procedures: anything from moving a polling place to changing district lines in the county.
-But since the formula used for determining which districts are subject to the rules outlined by Section 5 was ruled unconstitutional, Section 5 will have no actual effect unless Congress takes up the issue.
+Since the formula used for determining which districts are subject to the rules outlined by Section 5 was ruled unconstitutional, Section 5 will have no actual effect unless Congress takes up the issue.

 Under Section 5, a covered state, county or local government entity has to demonstrate to federal authorities that the voting change in question (1) does not have a racially discriminatory purpose; and (2) will not make minority voters worse off than they were prior to the change (i.e. the change will not be "retrogressive").